theSC0RP/Flutter-Weather/README.md

-# weather
+# Weather

-A new Flutter project.
+A Flutter project to display the weather details of the searched city using the OpenWeatherMap API.

 ## Getting Started